aarsenault/SolanaPulse/README.md

 ## Creating a Development Build

-Run the following command in the project root:
+Run the following command in the backend and frontend roots to generate respective dist folders:

 ```bash
 npm run build